 Businesses who hold an AEOS/F status will receive benefits at the frontier if they are importing into those countries – Japanese or USA businesses who hold the relevant status will receive the same benefits when importing into the EU.

-It should be noted that benefits for US exporters should be in place by early 2013.
+Switzerland is likely to complete their mutual recognition agreement early in 2014 and will be followed by China later in 2014.
 China is under negotiation and it is hoped this will conclude in 2013-14.

 The Commission has adopted two new regulations (1005/08 and 1010/09) in the fight against illegal, unreported and unregulated fishing.
 If your business is involved in the importation/exportation of fish, fish products/processing from/to a third country a new scheme will be launched in 2010.
 To be eligible for the scheme a business must first hold an AEO authorisation - they may then apply for the APEO (Approved Economic Operators) scheme.
 More details are available on the Defra website.